 Does Lighthouse use axe-core under the hood?

 Yes.
-Lighthouse's accessibility audits run a subset of axe-core's rules — approximately 60 of axe-core's 91 (Chrome for Developers, 2025).
+Lighthouse's accessibility audits are powered by axe-core and weighted by user impact (Chrome for Developers, 2025), and run only a subset of its rules.
 This means Lighthouse will never catch more than axe-core on its own.
 If you already run axe-core in CI/CD, Lighthouse's accessibility score is redundant.

 Can Pa11y test pages behind a login?